What Is Childhood Apraxia Of Speech And How Does It Affect Children?

 Your child's doctor may also listen to how your child says the sounds of letters, whether combined or individually.
 These factors can combine to show the doctor whether the child has CAS or another form of speech impediment.
 Regardless of the diagnosis, your child's SLP may help you find treatment options.
 While CAS has no quick cure, therapy can help your child learn how to speak correctly.

-If your child has CAS, you may wonder how it can be treated and if it will last into adulthood.
+If your child has CAS, you may wonder how it can be treated and if it will last into your child’s school years or into adulthood.
 The length of your child's condition may depend on the severity.
-Those with more severe cases can still benefit from therapy, but it may take longer to show growth.
+Those with more severe cases can still benefit from speech-language therapy, but it may take longer to show growth.

 Depending on the severity of the CAS, alternative communication methods may be used until the CAS improves.
 Children may use computers, phones, or other ways to communicate instead.
+Speech-generating devices and augmentative and alternative communication (AAC) options are commonly suggested.
 This method does not teach the child to be dependent on technology but gives them an outlet to speak until their condition improves.
 The goal is to learn how to speak.

 Treatment may take time, so monitoring your child's behavior may be beneficial.
-Some children may become frustrated or experience bullying by beers.
-By keeping your child's spirits up, treatment may feel more doable, and there may be a higher chance of success.
+Some children may become frustrated or experience bullying by peers.
+By keeping your child's spirits up, treatment may seem more doable, and there may be a higher chance of success.

 If your child has a moderate case of apraxia, they may start treatment by attending therapy five times a week.
 The more they improve, the less they may be asked to go to therapy.
 As speech improves, the speech therapist may monitor progress to ensure slip-ups don't occur.